-When breaking in a barrel the goal is to burnish (smooth out), down to the
+When breaking in a barrel the goal is to burnish (smooth out), down to

-edges in the lands and grooves from the broach cutting
+throat or rough edges in the lands and grooves from the broach cutting

 process.
 A smoother throat and bore is less likely to lead.
 But barrel

-barrel manufacturers publically recommend it but
+barrel manufacturers publically recommend it but some manufacturers

-barrels with lapped (polished) bores.
+lapped (polished) bores.
 I’ve discussed the subject with several barrel

 producers and distinctly remember one such discussion a few years ago

 bores were lapped after the riflings were cut he was not convinced

-discussing and debating the subject at length
+discussing and debating the subject at length with numerous customers,

-break-in process was necessary.
+in process was necessary.

 While buying and selling scores of Browning and Winchester BPCR, many

 customers requested recommendations on a barrel break-in process.

 Since the rifles feature Badger cut-rifled barrels, my standard response

 instructions.
 Since Badger Barrels is no longer in business their

 procedure is listed below.
 I’ve also included a much simpler approach

 developed by Lee Shaver that I will be using from now on.

 By the way, breaking in a barrel does not just apply to a new rifle.
-A used rifle
+A

-between shooting sessions and was fouled from
+never properly cleaned between shooting sessions and was fouled from

 rifle it’s very important to ensure the bore is absolutely clean prior to

 starting the break-in process or it will be a waste of time.
 Here’s where